 The Group is obliged to comply with certain financial covenants as stipulated in the loan agreements signed with Ceskoslovenska Obchodni S.A.
-The Group failed to comply with some financial covenants stipulated in the loan agreement as at December 31, 2016.
-The Management believes that breach of covenants would not lead to early withdrawal of these borrowings and therefore these borrowings are classified according to their original payment schedules in the liquidity analysis.
+The Group complied with financial covenants stipulated in the loan agreement as at December 31, 2017 (the Group failed to comply with some covenants stipulated in the loan agreement as at December 31, 2016).